 First, decide if you’d like to use all knobs, all pulls, or a combo of both.
 While there are no hard and fast rules, it’s generally a lot easier to open a cabinet with a knob and a drawer with a pull.
 With that said, there are plenty of exceptions.
 For instance, installing drawer pulls vertically may work best for bathroom baseboard cabinets.
 If you want to elevate existing furniture (such as a side table or media console), you may decide that small knobs add the perfect amount of visual impact over a longer pull.
 When thinking about hardware type, try to envision what will feel the most functional for your lifestyle.

 Knobs have smaller profiles than handles, are less expensive, and can be used for both drawers and cabinets.
 They are slightly easier to install than pulls since you only need one screw to secure the knob to the surface.

 Pulls are larger than knobs, make more of a statement, and tend to be easier to grip.
 They are more expensive than pulls, but they come in many different sizes.
 They tend to complement drawers or larger cabinets with their linear shape.

-Next, you’ll want to consider the finish.
-Cabinet hardware works best when the finish adds contrast to the room.
+Next, you’ll want to consider the material and finish.
+Cabinet hardware works best when it adds contrast to the room.
 What color are your cabinets?
 What about your appliances, faucet, and lighting?
+What color are your hinges?
 In general, warmer toned spaces with brass cabinetry have a vintage feel to them, while cooler tones with darker cabinet hardware lean more contemporary.

 Don't Be Afraid to Mix Metals